quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 └──────────────────────┴───────┘
 ```

-### Use Quickwit search inside Clickhouse
+### Use Quickwit search inside ClickHouse

-Clickhouse has an exciting feature called [URL Table Engine](https://clickhouse.com/docs/en/engines/table-engines/special/url/) that queries data from a remote HTTP/HTTPS server.
+ClickHouse has an exciting feature called [URL Table Engine](https://clickhouse.com/docs/en/engines/table-engines/special/url/) that queries data from a remote HTTP/HTTPS server.
-This is precisely what we need: by creating a table pointing to Quickwit search stream endpoint, we will fetch ids that match a query from Clickhouse.
+This is precisely what we need: by creating a table pointing to Quickwit search stream endpoint, we will fetch ids that match a query from ClickHouse.

 ```SQL
 SELECT count(*) FROM url('http://127.0.0.1:7280/api/v1/gh-archive/search/stream?query=log4j+OR+log4shell&fast_field=id&output_format=click_house_row_binary', RowBinary, 'id UInt64')